 - Avoid fussing over them: They may get the impression that acting all stressed will get them special attention and treats (9).

 Getting Rid of the Fears

-Just like us, dogs have different personalities, temperaments, and experiences which shape their reactions.
+Like us, dogs have different personalities, temperaments, and experiences that shape their reactions.

 Following the tips above may help your dog overcome their fear of the vacuum.
 If your dog is still fearful, you may need to consult a canine behavioral specialist.
 The specialist may detect the underlying issue and offer possible solutions.